masonlin/CommunicationToolkitSocketio/README.md

 Use Node/Socket.io/React/Flux/BootStrap to implement a suit communication tool.

 =============
-1. realtime send message - Messanger (90%)
+1. realtime send message - Messanger (100%)

-2. React Native - Messanger (0%)

 2. share picture on (0%)